canonical/deepseek-r1-snap/README.md

 ## NVIDIA GPU

-NVIDIA drivers, utils and CUDA are required to use the CUDA-based stacks.
+NVIDIA drivers, utils, and CUDA are required to use the CUDA-based stacks.

 These steps were tested on Ubuntu Server 24.04.1, running on a machine with an NVIDIA RTX A5000.
-The version of driver and utils might be different depending on your setup.
+The version of driver and utils on your machine might be different depending on your setup.

 ```shell
 sudo apt update